-Home insurance policies for collectors
+Home insurance for collectors

-Collecting is a passion, with collectibles being anything from coins and toys to antiques and fine wines.
-Whatever you collect, it’s important to know its value and ensure you have the right level of collectors’ insurance as part of your home insurance.
+Stamps, coins, football programmes, pottery gnomes… Whatever you collect, it’s important to know its value and ensure you have the right level of collectors’ insurance to cover these prized possessions.

 Should I insure my collection?